AhashSritharan/JSON2Table/README.md

 4. **Auto-Conversion**: Seamlessly replaces JSON with interactive table

 ### Manual Conversion
-For pages that don't auto-convert, use the extension popup:
+For pages that don't auto-convert, or to paste custom JSON, use the extension popup:

+#### Convert JSON from Current Page
 1. Click the extension icon
 2. Click "Detect & Convert JSON"
-3. View your data in an interactive table format
+3. View your data in an interactive table format (replaces current page)

+#### Paste Custom JSON
+1. Click the extension icon
+2. Paste or type JSON in the text area
+3. Click "Convert JSON to Table"
+4. Opens in a new dedicated viewer tab (similar to Tampermonkey's editor approach)
+5. URL format: `chrome-extension://<extension-id>/viewer.html#data=<storage-key>`

 ## 🏗️ Architecture